docker-library/docs/influxdb/content.fixed.md

 # InfluxDB Explorer

-InfluxDB Explorer provides a graphical interface for visualizing and managing your time series data.
-Use it alongside your InfluxDB instance to create dashboards, explore metrics, and monitor your systems in real time.
+InfluxDB 3 Explorer provides a graphical interface for visualizing and managing your time series data stored in an InfluxDB 3 instance.
+Use Explorer to write data, create dashboards, explore metrics, and manage your databases.

 Access Explorer through the official Docker image: